zewangnew/BENtbx/README.md

 ben_linux -d 3 -r 0.6 -num_dummies 4 -c 30 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename
 # command line for calling the code in windows
 benwin.exe -d 3 -r 0.6 -num_dummies 4 -c 30 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename

+## instructions for using docker to run entropy calculation:
+# Instructions for running BENtbx using docker
+Assuming data is saved in /home/yourname/workshop; data file is called sub_002_task.nii.gz.
+Using the following parameters: embedding window length w=3, cutoff threshold r=0.6 and output image name: bensub2.nii.gz, you can type the following command in linux or mac terminal to get the output.
+Output will be saved in /home/yourname/workshop/output

+sudo docker run -it --rm -v $HOME/workshop:/data:ro -v $HOME/workshop/output:/out ben_docker:1 /code/ben -d 3 -r 0.6 -i /data/sub_002_task.nii.gz -m /data/imgmask.nii.gz -o /out/bensub2.nii.gz

+## -it means interactive: you will see intermediate prompt message
+## $HOME means /home/yourusername (yourusername will be automatically replaced by the real user name)
+## -v is to link a folder to one inside the container. -v $HOME/workshop:/data:ro means mounting the folder "workshop" in your
+##  home directory to the path /data inside the container.
+##  ro means read only
+##  ben_docker is the name of the packaged container (similar to a virtual machine). :1 means the version.
+Currently, there is only one version.
+##  -m /data/imgmask.nii.gz  will take the mask image saved in /data/imgmask.nii.gz to remove outside brain voxels

+sudo docker run -it --rm -v $HOME/workshop:/data:ro -v $HOME/workshop/output:/out ben_docker:1 /code/ben_seg -d 3 -r 0.6 -i /data/sub_002_task.nii.gz -ev fmriev.txt -m /data/imgmask.nii.gz -o /out/bensub2.nii.gz

+## -it means interactive: you will see intermediate prompt message
+## $HOME means /home/yourusername (yourusername will be automatically replaced by the real user name)
+## -v is to link a folder to one inside the container. -v $HOME/workshop:/data:ro means mounting the folder "workshop" in your
+##  home directory to the path /data inside the container.
+##  ro means read only
+##  ben_docker is the name of the packaged container (similar to a virtual machine). :1 means the version.
+Currently, there is only one version.
+##  -m /data/imgmask.nii.gz  will take the mask image saved in /data/imgmask.nii.gz to remove outside brain voxels
+##  -ev fmriev.txt  will force the program to include the timepoints recorded in the text file: fmriev.txt only.
+Change fmriev.txt to your own evfile.
+##       the ev file should contain two columns: onset and duration.
+For each row, onset+duration should be smaller than next onset.
+##       VERY IMPORTANT: if onsets and durations are recorded in a unit of seconds, you must provide TR in the command line, and the full command line will like:
+#sudo docker run -it --rm -v $HOME/workshop:/data:ro -v $HOME/workshop/output:/out ben_docker:1 /code/ben_seg -d 3 -r 0.6 -TR 1.2 -i /data/sub_002_task.nii.gz -ev fmriev.txt -m /data/imgmask.nii.gz -o /out/bensub2.nii.gz

+# -TR 1.2 means TR=1.2 sec.